Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Overall Cat Ownership Statistics

 With millions of cats around the world, there are more than a few surprising facts about owning cats.
-Here are a few trends about the people who own cats, the generation who favors them best, and the places where felines are even more popular than dogs.
+Here are a few trends about the people who own cats, the generation who favors them the most, and the places where felines are even more popular than dogs.

 1. 85% of cats adopted during COVID-19 are still part of their new families.